Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-network-packaging-for-sync-and-async" %} have [separate service clients] for sync and async APIs.
 The consumer needs to identify which methods are async and which are sync.

+{% include requirement/MUST id="android-network-callback-final" %} accept a callback as the final parameter for async client methods.

+{% include requirement/SHOULD id="android-network-callback-single" %} accept only a single callback for any given async client method.
+Providing a method that accepts multiple callbacks leads to unnecessarily cluttered code.

+{% include requirement/MUST id="android-network-callback-name" %} use the name `callback` for all callback parameter names.

+{% include requirement/MUST id="android-network-callback-type" %} make exclusive use of the `Callback` or `CallbackWithHeaders` types from Azure Core when defining an async client method `callback` parameter.

 ## Authentication

 Azure services use different kinds of authentication schemes to allow clients to access the service.
 Conceptually, there are two entities responsible in this process: a credential and an authentication policy.
 Credentials provide confidential authentication data.
 Authentication policies use the data provided by a credential to authenticate requests to the service.

 {% include requirement/MUST id="android-auth-support" %} support all authentication techniques that the service supports and that make sense in a mobile context.
 Service principal authentication generally does not make sense, for example.

+{% include requirement/MUSTNOT id="android-auth-no-token-persistence" %} persist, cache, or reuse tokens beyond the validity period of the given token.
+If any caching is implemented, the token credential must be given the opportunity to refresh before it expires.

 {% include requirement/MUST id="android-auth-azure-core" %} use credential and authentication policy implementations from the Azure Core library where available.

+{% include requirement/MUST id="android-auth-fluent-builder" %} provide service client fluent builder APIs that accept all supported authentication credentials.

 {% include requirement/MUST id="android-auth-credentials" %} provide credential types that can be used to fetch all data needed to authenticate a request to the service.
 If using a service-specific credential type, the implementation must be non-blocking and atomic.

-{% include requirement/MUST id="android-auth-fluent-builder" %} provide service client fluent builder APIs that accept all supported authentication credentials.

-A connection string is a combination of an endpoint, credential data, and other options used to simplify service client configuration.

-{% include requirement/MUSTNOT id="android-auth-connection-strings"%} support connection strings.
-Connection strings are insecure in the context of a mobile app.
+{% include requirement/MUST id="android-auth-credential-type-placement" %} define custom credential types in the same namespace and package as the client, or in a service group namespace and shared package, not in Azure Core or Azure Identity.

+{% include requirement/MUST id="android-auth-credential-type-prefix" %} prepend custom credential type names with the service name or service group name to provide clear context to its intended scope and usage.

+{% include requirement/MUST id="android-auth-credential-type-suffix" %} append Credential to the end of the custom credential type name.
+Note this must be singular not plural.

+{% include requirement/MUST id="android-auth-provide-credential-constructor" %} define a constructor or factory for the custom credential type which takes in ALL data needed for the custom authentication protocol.

+{% include requirement/MUST id="android-auth-provide-update-method" %} define an update method which accepts all mutable credential data, and updates the credential in an atomic, thread safe manner.

+{% include requirement/MUSTNOT id="android-auth-credential-set-properties" %} define public settable properties or fields which allow users to update the authentication data directly in a non-atomic manner.

+{% include requirement/SHOULDNOT id="android-auth-credential-get-properties" %} define public properties or fields which allow users to access the authentication data directly.
+They are most often not needed by end users, and are difficult to use in a thread safe manner.
+In the case that exposing the authentication data is necessary, all the data needed to authenticate requests should be returned from a single API which guarantees the data returned is in a consistent state.

+Client libraries may support providing credential data via a connection string __ONLY IF__ the service provides a connection string to users via the portal or other tooling.
+Connection strings are generally good for getting started as they are easily integrated into an application by copy/paste from the portal.
+However, connection strings are considered a lesser form of authentication because the credentials cannot be rotated within a running process.

+{% include requirement/MAY id="android-auth-connection-strings"%} provide a service client initializer that accepts a connection string if appropriate.
+The connection string must be provided as the first parameter to the initializer and must be named `connectionString`.
+When supporting connection strings, the documentation must include a warning that building credentials such as connection strings into a consumer-facing application is inherently insecure.

+{% include requirement/MUSTNOT id="android-auth-connection-strings-only" %} support initializing a service client with a connection string unless such connection string is available within tooling (for copy/paste operations).

 ## Response formats